dakivara/pgcrud/docs/getting-started/read.md

 ## Select

-The `select` parameter expects either a single expression or a sequence of expressions.
+You can use a single expression to select a single column or a sequence of expressions to select multiple columns. [^3]

+[^3]: In some cases, you may also want to include constants in your selection.
+To do this, simply pass the constant value directly in the select statement.
+Obviously you can also select constants and columns at once.

 ### Single Column